containers/nri-plugins/docs/resource-policy/policy/balloons.md

   value set here is the default for all balloon types, but it can be overridden with the balloon type specific setting with the same name.
 - `balloonTypes` is a list of balloon type definitions.
+The order of the types is significant in balloon CPU allocation and in choosing a balloon type for a new container.
+The first type with the highest `allocatorPriority` will get CPUs before other balloons when their `minBalloons` > 0.
+A new container without balloon annotations will be assignd to the first balloon type with matching criteria, for instance `namespaces: ["*"]`.

-Each type can be configured with the following parameters:
+  Each balloon type can be configured with following parameters:
   - `name` of the balloon type.
 This is used in pod annotations to assign containers to balloons of this type.
   - `namespaces` is a list of namespaces (wildcards allowed) whose